Why legal identities matter

 Real-world context

-Identity architecture for smart societies — a theme explicit in Neuro-Foundation research — treats legal identity as a first-class infrastructure component, not an afterthought.
-Published work applying Neuro to healthcare, IoT, and smart city use cases consistently treats the identity layer as the prerequisite for everything else: you cannot have consent-based medical record access, auditable ownership transfer, or trusted threat intelligence sharing without knowing who the actor is in a legally meaningful sense.Key takeaways
+Legal identity is a first-class infrastructure component in Neuro, not an afterthought.
+Across healthcare, IoT, and smart city use cases the identity layer is the prerequisite for everything else.
+You cannot have consent-based medical record access, auditable ownership transfer, or trusted threat intelligence sharing without knowing who the actor is in a legally meaningful sense.Key takeaways

 Think about legal identities when your system needs:- Identity-backed approvals